 - MaineHousingSearch.org: Maine’s FREE rental listing service from the Maine State Housing Authority

 - The Rights of Tenants in Maine: Pine Tree Legal Assistance’s Handbook gives you a quick look at Maine’s landlord-tenant laws as of December 2007

-- Housing Gateway: Online gateway where students submit housing application, students of concern, complete housing inventories and register guests.
+- My Student Life Gateway: Online gateway where students submit housing application, students of concern, complete housing inventories and register guests.